Section 504 Services

 Clues for Evaluation

-• When a student shows a pattern of not benefiting from the instruction being provided.
+- When a student shows a pattern of not benefiting from the programs, services, and aids being provided.

-There may be a potential existence of a disability and possible Section 504 protection for students diagnosed with asthma, HIV, Tourette’s Syndrome, Attention Deficit Hyperactivity Disorder (ADHD), heart malfunctions, communicable diseases, urinary conditions, blood disorders, chronic fatigues syndrome, school phobia, respiratory conditions, blood / sugar disorders, post traumatic disorders, and other health issues that may affect the ability to learn (e.g., epilepsy, cancer, birth defects, tuberculosis, etc.).
+There may be a potential existence of a disability and possible Section 504 protection for students diagnosed with asthma, HIV, Tourette’s Syndrome, Attention Deficit Hyperactivity Disorder (ADHD), heart malfunctions, communicable diseases, urinary conditions, blood disorders, chronic fatigues syndrome, school phobia, respiratory conditions, blood / sugar disorders, post traumatic disorders, and other health issues that may affect a major life activity or bodily function (e.g., epilepsy, cancer, birth defects, tuberculosis, etc.).

 Eligibility

-To determine eligibility for Section 504 services, your student must be evaluated by a certified or licensed individual (e.g., physician, psychiatrists, psychologists, physical therapists, occupational therapists, speech-language therapists, vision and hearing specialists) or a team of professionally credentialed individuals who are familiar with your student.
+To determine eligibility for Section 504 services, your student must be evaluated by a certified or licensed individual or a team of professionally credentialed individuals who are familiar with your student.
 Evaluations are conducted through formal and informal assessment practices.
-If we or the parent have reason to believe that, because of a disability as defined under Section 504, a child may need specific accommodations in order to participate in the school program, we must evaluate the child.
 The multidisciplinary team responsible for handling 504 referrals at the schools must make a determination of the need for services on an individual basis.

 Services

 If it is determined that a student is eligible under Section 504, we must develop and implement the delivery of necessary and reasonable accommodations.
-The 504 Site Coordinator, the student’s teacher(s), parents, and other pertinent educators will meet to discuss and negotiate reasonable accommodations for the student to gain access to an appropriate education, documented within a written 504 plan.
-Copies of the 504 plan will be distributed to parents, the classroom teacher, within the student’s cumulative school file, and other educators, as needed.
+The 504 Site Coordinator, the student’s teacher(s), parents, and other pertinent educators will meet to discuss reasonable accommodations for the student to ensure access to the programs, services, and aids of our district.
+These reasonable accommodations will be documented within a written 504 plan.

 Procedural Safeguards